telerik/reporting-docs/knowledge-base/how-to-change-report-parameter-date-format-in-html5-mvc-report-viewer.md

 ## Solution

-In Telerik Reporting the default element for editing DateTime Paremeters is kendoDatePicker.
+In Telerik Reporting the default element for editing DateTime Parameters is kendoDatePicker.
 Its default DateTime format depends on the [culture](../designing-reports-report-globalization) settings of the environment.

 There are two major ways to change the default DateTime Parameter format that we would describe in this article.